spring-fever/spring-fever/README.md

 <p align="center"> i am a VERY huge social butterfly, dont feel scared interacting with me! i also like coming up to c+h people, and whispering anyone i please whenever im bored

-<p align="center"> taken by my lovely linn, dont do anything seriously weird
+<p align="center"> taken by my lovely astro linn, dont do anything seriously weird

 >will kiss all dandy cosplays i see, apologies if it's made anyone uncomfortable. i will read byf's/boundaries before i do, though